monoshizmkhan/monoshizmkhan/index.md

 I completed my B.Sc. from the department of Computer Science and Engineering, University of Dhaka in 2020.
 This page exists to showcase some of the projects I completed as part of courseworks.

 # Video Games

 ## [Kabaddi](https://github.com/monoshizmkhan/Kabaddi)
+A video game based on Kabaddi, the national sport of Bangladesh.
+Made using BGI library in **C++**.
+Served as project for the course Fundamentals of Programming Lab project, in the second semester (2016).
+A preview of the game can be seen [here](https://www.youtube.com/watch?v=xQOrrPYQ0u8).

 ## [Trapped](https://github.com/monoshizmkhan/Trapped)

 # Software